Complete Guide For Solar Power British Columbia 2021

 (if you want to learn how we score each factor, please visit our Provincial Solar Rankings page)

 Major Program: PST Exemption

-Solar Rebates & Tax Credits
+Rebates & Tax Breaks

 The Alternative Energy Sources PST Exemption also covers solar thermal, as well as any necessary equipment needed for installation including wiring, controllers, inverters, pumps, and tubing.

-Here is what the savings would look like if we used the same size system from the sizing section:
+Here is what the savings would look like for a 9.96kW system:

 $25,498 x 7% PST = $1,785

 - Nanaimo & Lantzville Renewable Energy Systems Program